OBS Game Capture Black Screen: How to Fix

 Solution 1: Correct Source and Capture Mode Selection

-The most common mistake is the wrong source.
+The most common mistake is wrong source.
 For most projects, game capture is recommended, not window capture.
 These sources are captured differently and react differently to display.

 Practical recommendations: